TCGV/blog/_posts/2025-04-02-anectodal-evidence-coding-productivity-with-ai.md

 Again, I reviewed the code and was happy with the proposed changes.
 After pasting it into my application code, everything compiled without any issues.

-Finally, before closing the code changes, I wanted to create a unit test for the new `CompressToJpeg` method, so I sent another message to ChatGPT to create the test analogous to another test in my project:
+Finally, before closing the code changes, I wanted to create a unit test for the new `CompressToJpeg` method, so I sent another message to ChatGPT to create the test method analogous to another test in my project:

 <div style="padding: 10px;background-color: #f8f8f8;margin: 20px 0;" markdown="1">